 Merrion Square is another calm and interesting area of Dublin which I am recommending to families and laid-back travelers!

-Even though it’s not the heart of the city, this area is still pretty close to the city center and it’s a great choice if you want to be a bit far away from the hustle and bustle of Temple Bar, for example.
+Even though it’s not the heart of the city, this area is still pretty close to the city center and it’s a great choice if you want to be a bit far away from the hustle and bustle of Temple Bar, for example, which is why it is a great place for families too.

 Scroll down to find the best accommodation options I am recommending in these areas: